tbrk1608/OpenCV-Sudoku-Solver/README.md

 ## To Do

-- Improve the model to reorient the input images and detect numbers correctly
+- Improve the model to reorient the input images (perspective transformations) and detect numbers correctly
     - Currently only straight images are solved successsfully
     - Sometimes the model either cannot detect the numbers in the cell or predict it incorrect
+- Solve puzzles from live camera feed (partially working !)
 - Create a package

 ---